gauravsahugs/onboarding/README.md

-One can visit this link to see the deploy view of this projec. https://cutshortonboarding.herokuapp.com/
+You can visit this link to see the deploy view of this project. https://cutshortonboarding.herokuapp.com/